If you visit Dublin, you’ll be pleasantly surprised by how compact and accessible it is.

-Stepping off the plane in Dublin Airport we felt like royalty.
+Stepping off the plane at Dublin Airport, we felt like royalty.
 It was almost as if we were members of the family returning home after a long absence.

 The warmness of everyone we met was obvious, a genuine desire to help, not “I’m getting paid to do this” type of help but an innate desire to make you feel welcome.

 Pushing a wheelchair often attracts pity, especially as Bridget is so young but not in Dublin.

 All offers of kindness are genuine, not contrived but from the heart.
 People genuinely take an interest in you and are happy to help for no other reason than they are just decent people.

 This trait hooks you.
 I can’t imagine anywhere else where such a diverse range of people sign up for this common goal – making you feel welcome.

 If you’ve been to Dublin or anywhere else in Ireland, for that matter, you’ll know what I’m talking about.
 If not, you’ve got it all to come!

 Common in old cities is the trade-off between accessibility and maintaining character.
 I can only imagine the problems this causes for planners and tourism departments, but Dublin has seamlessly combined the two.

 The city centre is split in two by the River Liffey, and it’s a dividing line between north and south.
 Nevertheless, instead of being a barrier, it’s the glue that holds it together.

-Numerous accessible bridges cross the Liffey, you can flit back and forth at will.
-Sadly, the famous Ha’penny Bridge has steps so we couldn’t cross it but it didn’t spoil the experience or prevent us from heading over to Temple Bar.
+Numerous accessible bridges cross the Liffey, and you can flit back and forth at will.
+Sadly, the famous Ha’penny Bridge has steps, so we couldn’t cross it, but it didn’t spoil the experience or prevent us from heading over to Temple Bar.